 I'm an Economic/Impact Evaluation consultant at the Inter-American Development Bank.
 My primary research interests lie at the intersection of economics and demography, with a focus on social protection and health economics.
+My work has been published in the Journal of Public Economics, Journal of Human Resources and Economics and Human Biology.

 Contact me at felipe.menares.salas@gmail.com